anoma/anoma-blog/README.md

 ### `/authors.json`

-It includes a list of authors approved to be displayed on the website, with names corresponding to specific folders at the repository's root.

 This file allows you to update or add author names as they should appear on the blog.
 It contains the only authors who will be displayed in the website, with names corresponding to specific folders at the repository's root.

 ### `/avatars.json`